-- Collected knowledge on Intel 8085 architecture and its addressing modes. - Understood and the concepts of 8-bit processors. - Got the fundamental knowledge of 16-bit processors. - Familiarity on interfaces and interrupts of Intel 8085. - Acquired knowledge on assembly programming. - Known the architecture and functionalities of 8086.
+- CO1: Collected Cognitive on Intel 8085 architecture and its addressing modes. - CO2: Understood and the concepts of 8-bit processors. - CO3: Got the fundamental Cognitive of 16-bit processors. - CO4: Familiarity on interfaces and interrupts of Intel 8085. - CO5: Acquired Cognitive on assembly programming and known the architecture and functionalities of 8086.